 Before enrolling in an FSA make sure to work out a detailed estimate of the eligible expenses you are likely to incur for the plan year ahead.
 Budget conservatively.

-Based on federal law, you may roll forward up to $500 in unused funds year-over-year for Healthcare FSAs only (roll-overs do not apply to Child Care Dependent Care FSAs).
-Any unreimbursed funds in excess of $500 are forfeited at the end of the plan year and cannot be returned to you.
+Based on federal law, you may roll forward from $10 up to $550 in unused funds year-over-year for Healthcare FSAs.
+Any unreimbursed funds from Healthcare FSAs in excess of $550 are forfeited at the end of the plan year and cannot be returned to you.

 What Kind of Deductions are Eligible for FSA Reimbursement?